Skip to Main Content

 Students with similar interests may join or start a student club.
 All clubs require four executive officers, fifteen members, a club advisor and a constitution.
 There are more than fifty clubs on campus in the following areas: academic, cultural, media, professional, religious, social, social service and special interests.
 Students who participate in club activities develop skills in budget management, event planning, leadership, networking, organizing, responsibility, service and team work.
 Clubs meet during club hours on Wednesdays 2:00pm–4:00pm.

 Student Government Association (SGA) Members of the SGA are the elected representatives of the BMCC student body.
-The SGA seeks to secure meaningful participation in the decision making organs of the College.
+The SGA seeks to secure meaningful participation in the decision-making organs of the College.
 Registered student clubs and organizations are chartered and funded by the SGA.
-Members
+Members of the SGA serve on the BMCC Association, the BMCC Auxiliary Enterprise Corporation, the BMCC Media Board, and committees of the Academic Senate and College Council.

 (212) 220-8208, Room S-242